Independence Day 2022: Summary of Indian National Movement

 - In 1942 - Indian National Army was founded by Captain Mohan Singh and Niranjan Gill in Singapore.
 S. C Bose took over its command of 2nd headquarters in Singapore and Rangoon.

 - On 21st October, 1943 – Azad Hind Government was set up in Singapore under S.C Bose.
 There was a women regiment known as Rani Jhansi.

 - In 1945, the Second World War was ended.

 - In 1945 – Shimla Conference or Wavell Plan was proposed by Lord Wavell to solve the political deadlock.

 - In 1946, Cabinet Mission Plan was announced by PM Clement Attlee.

-- On March, 1947 – Lord Mountbatten was send to India with an aim to find a way to transfer of power.
+- In March 1947 – Lord Mountbatten was sent to India with an aim to find a way to transfer power.
 Also known as Plan Balkan.

 - On 3rd June Independence of India Act, 1947 was passed by which powers were transferred to two Dominion States India and Pakistan.